sebv20/CSCI-3832-Final-Project/README.md

 Our repo contains various files that we used for testing and implementing our code.

 In the bert.ipynb file is our final BERT model that we trained.
-In the randomForest.ipynb file is our final RF model that we implemented.
+In the randomForest_V2_Final.ipynb file is our final RF model that we implemented.
 In our main.py file is the EDA work that we did.

 ## Dataset
 Our dataset consists of a subset of approxiamtely 8,500 tweets from a larger dataset linked here: https://www.kaggle.com/datasets/deffro/the-climate-change-twitter-dataset.
 The hydrated subset of data we used can be found here: (INSERT LINK TO OUR DATASET).
 Our team leveraged the following columns for our project work:
-1. Example
+1. Topic
-2. Example
+2. Sentiment
-3. Example
+3. Stance
-4. Example
+4. Gender
-5. Example
+5. Temp_Avg
-6. Example
+6. Agressiveness
-7. Example
+7. Lattitude
+8. Longitude
+9. Text (Vectorized)
+10. Region

 ## Coding Environment
 1. VSCode